UKHO/docs/security/ManagingSecurityConcerns/ManagingSecurityConcerns.md

 ### Prioritise Fix

-- Team works in conjunction with ITSO and PO to prioritise and schedule a fix.
+- Team works in conjunction with the IT Security Team and Product Owner to prioritise and schedule a fix.

 :arrow_down: